megadoc/megadoc/packages/megadoc-plugin-markdown/README.md

 }
 ```

-See [tinydoc-plugin-markdown.Config Config]() for the available settings.
+See [megadoc-plugin-markdown.Config Config]() for the available settings.